tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

-Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new file resource.
-The request MUST include an `Upload-Length` header.
-If the [Stream](#stream) extension is used to upload a file of unknown size the header `Upload-Length: streaming` MUST be included.
+Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new upload resource.
+The request MUST include an `Upload-Length` header or `Upload-Defer-Length` header.

+If the entire size of the upload is known in advance, the Client MUST include the `Upload-Length` header and set its value to the entire size if the upload in bytes.
+In the case that the entire size is not known before the upload is created, the Client MUST NOT include the `Upload-Length` header and instead add `Upload-Defer-Length: 1` to the `POST` request.
+Once the entire size of the upload is known the Client MUST include the `Upload-Length` in the next `PATCH` request.
+Once the upload's length has been set it MUST NOT be changed.

+As long as the Server is not aware of the upload's length it MUST include `Upload-Defer-Length: 1` into and MUST exclude `Upload-Length` from responses to `HEAD` requests.

+If the Server supports deferring length, it MUST add `creation-defer-length` to the `Tus-Extension` header.

 The Client MAY supply the `Upload-Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information